-On the EVS balance sheet as of December 31, 2014, an amount of EUR 2.2 million had been booked in "other long term debts" recognized through the equity of EVS, to reflect the best current estimate of the future earn out at the acquisition date.
+On the EVS balance sheet as of December 31, 2014, an amount of EUR 2.2 million had been recognized in "other long term debts", to reflect the best current estimate of the contingent consideration at the acquisition date incurred in connection with the acquisition of SVS.
 The best estimate of the future "earn out" was calculated taking into account the probabilities of 3 possible scenarios on the evolution of future business plan related to the sale of products developed by SVS.
-The debt of EUR 2.2 million corresponded to the estimated discounted future payments based on the operating income associated with this activity, according to the probabilities of the scenarios.
-The discount rate used amounted to 5.6% (weighted average cost of capital - WACC).
-Any amount payable will be allocated between 2016 and 2021 with a conventional maximum amount of EUR 7 million.
+The liability of EUR 2.2 million corresponded to the estimated discounted future payments based on the operating income associated with this activity, according to the probabilities of the scenarios.